Neurodiversity Screening Service

 Further information

-You should be able to use the Neurodiversity Screening Service if you can answer "yes" to all the statements below.
+You may be able to use this service if you can answer "yes" to all the statements below.

 1. I am aged 18 or over.